 Enter the world of Toy Story Land in Disney’s Hollywood Studios at Walt Disney World, a whimsical new area based on the popular Pixar movie series.
 Guests become another one of Andy’s playthings in this new Land, which was built next to the existing Toy Story Mania attraction.
 Find out here how to take on Toy Story Land with kids with this ultimate guide of Toy Story Land tips!

-Several years in the making, Toy Story Land recently opened to guests and I had the chance to attend a media preview with TravelingMom and Disney.
+Several years in the making, Toy Story Land opened to guests in 2018.
+I had the chance to attend a media preview with TravelingMom and Disney.
 After having the chance to ride the new attractions, dine in the area and take in all the playful details, I’m sharing what you need to know about Disney World’s newest Land.

 What Are the Attractions in Toy Story Land?